cosmos/sdk-tutorials/tutorial/rest.md

 - These functions are almost the same as the corresponding CLI functionality

 ### Tx Handlers

+First define a `tx.go` file to hold all your tx rest endpoints.

 Now define the `buyName`, `setName` and `deleteName` transaction routes.
 Notice these aren't actually sending the transactions to buy, set and delete names.
 That would require sending a password along with the request which would be a security issue.
 Instead these endpoints build and return each specific transaction which can then be signed in a secure manner and afterwards broadcast to the network using a standard endpoint like `/txs`.